HCL

 Roof Replacement Cost in Maine (2026)

-The average cost of a roof replacement in Maine is $12,600, ranging from $6,300 to $31,500.
-Costs in Maine are 5% above the national average.
+Our estimate for a roof replacement in Maine is $12,600, in a range of $6,300 to $31,500.
+Our Maine index sits 5% above our national baseline.

 Maine Cost Range